 Greyhound Adoption Program QLD

 It’s a general misconception that greyhounds are hypo, skittish and always on the go.
 Rather, greyhounds are chilled, gentle, affectionate and great with children which is why the good people at the Greyhound Adoption Program (GAP) seek to find loving and kind homes for retired racing greyhounds.
 They will even help find the perfect greyhound just for you.
 GAP greyhounds have all graduated a program before adoption so that they can enjoy a muzzle-free life when their out and about.

 Little Paws Kitten Rescue

 There is no denying kittens are downright adorable and Little Paws Kitten Rescue, a small rescue organisation in Brisbane, is the perfect place to adopt a kitten.
 Not only are they committed to finding homes for their little balls of fur, but they are passionate about educating the public about responsible cat ownership.

 Best Friends Rescue

-Best Friends specialises in finding homes for abandoned or unwanted dogs, of all shapes and sizes.
+Best Friends specialises in finding homes for abandoned or unwanted dogs of all shapes and sizes.
 They also facilitate doggy adoption for people who can no longer look after their dog.
 They are a smaller charity, so keep a close eye on their website and Facebook page.
-If you’d just like to help out while homes are found, they also have options of foster care.
+If you’d just like to help out while homes are found, they also have options for foster care.